 You don’t have to play extreme sports to kill your back—your chair can do it for you.
 If you sit all day, your health depends on comfortable office furniture that will adequately support your posture.
 Encourage your employer to invest in a comfortable, ergonomic office chair that supports your lower back.
 If you’re adventurous, you can even try a standing desk or a yoga ball chair to maintain your core.
 No matter whether you are sitting or standing, your computer screen needs to be is at the ideal height – with the top of the screen level with your eyes.
 Otherwise, you’ll have to hunch over to view it.
 You also want to keep your feet firmly on the ground standing or at a 45-degree angle when sitting—no dangling legs or pretzel legs.

-A little self-care using CBDMEDIC combined with regular exercise and massages can help you get back on your feet, pain-free.
+A little self-care using CBDMEDIC for minor aches and pains combined with regular exercise and massages can help you get back on your feet.

 Have you experienced back pain?
 If so, tell us about your favorite natural approach to ease the pain.